 What does it mean when you say photographs in five of your six categories may not be "enhanced or altered"?

 When submitting a photograph, you will have an opportunity to describe any adjustments made to the image.
 Please be as descriptive as possible.
 This information will allow the judges to decide if your photograph is best considered in Altered Images or one of the other categories.

 Do you accept black-and-white photographs?

 Yes.
 Also, color photographs changed to black and white are acceptable in all categories; however, please make sure that any additional adjustments you make to the image abide by the rules concerning enhancing or altering photographs.

 What size should my digital image be for uploading with the online entry form?

 Please retain a high-resolution version of your photograph(s) in your personal files.
 You will need to have a higher-resolution image on hand, a minimum of 300 dpi and 3,000 pixels on the longest side, to be considered in the final rounds of the contest.
 Mobile photographs are exempt from this size requirement, but must be submitted at their highest resolution.

-What if my digital photograph does not have a resolution of 300 dpi, or more, at least 3,000 pixels on the longest side?
+What if my digital photograph does not have a resolution of 300 dpi and is not at least 3,000 pixels on the longest side?

 Without this requirement, Smithsonian editors cannot consider your photograph as a possible finalist or winner in our contest.
-Mobile photographs are exempt from this requirement, but must be submitted at their highest resolution.
+Mobile photographs are exempt from this size requirement, but must be submitted at their highest resolution.